Ashwin7mak/qbui/ui/README.md

   a) Copy the certificate(cert.pem) and private key(private.pem) to the 'keys' folder within the project.
 The path is:

-     ../quickbaseui/ui/server/src/config/keys
+     ../quickbaseui/ui/server/src/config/environment/keys

      NOTE: this is a new folder intended to hold run-time environments certs.
 Given the sensitive nature of the content, other than the
      .gitignore file, all files put into this folder are not tracked by git.

-  b) Modify the local.env.js file to define the path where your private key and certificate is located:
+  b) Modify the local.js file to define the path where your private key and certificate is located:

+    ```javascript
     SSL_KEY: {
         private: path.normalize(__dirname + '/keys/private.pem'),
         cert: path.normalize(__dirname + '/keys/cert.pem'),
-        requireCert: false  // set to false for self signed certs },
+        requireCert: false  // set to false for self signed certs
+    },
+    ```

+  c) Modify the local.js file and uncomment the path

+    ```javascript
+    var path = require('path');
+    ```

-  c) Modify the local.env.js file to change the default port for SSL.
+  d) Optional: Modify the local.js file to change the default port for SSL.
 Currently, it is set to 9443.
 You can override as follows:

     sslPort: 9988,